 Classics Books Lecture Series

-Lectures are on Thursdays at the Ewald Branch Library Meeting Room at 7 p.m.
+- All lectures are at the Ewald Branch of the Grosse Pointe Public Library at 7 p.m.